csgillespie/efficientR/main.md

 the option of an _unoffical_ code review.
 For example, if you have hosted code on an online repository such as GitHub, users will naturally give feedback on our code (especially if you make it clear that you welcome feedback).
-Another good place is Stackoverflow (covered in detail in chapter \@ref(learning)).
+Another good place is StackOverflow (covered in detail in chapter \@ref(learning)).
 This site allows you to post answers to other users questions.
-When you post an answer, if you code is unclear, this will be flagged in comments below your answer.
+When you post an answer, if your code is unclear, this will be flagged in comments below your answer.